iruzevic/stylish/README.md

 ### Stylish Framework is bundle of all styles and components you would need on a project.
-It is fully modular.
-The code was created as desktop first. ###
+It is fully modular. ###